bazad/ctl_ctloutput-leak/README.md

    implementation should process the input buffer, possibly modifying it and shortening it, and return a result code.
 However, the implementation is free to assume that the supplied buffer has already been initialized (since theoretically it comes from user space), and hence several implementations don't modify the buffer at all.
-The NECP function `necp_ctl_getopt`, for example, just returns 0 without processing the data buffer at all.
+The NECP function [`necp_ctl_getopt`][necp_ctl_getopt source], for example, just returns 0 without processing the data buffer at all.
 4. Finally, if the real `getsockopt` implementation doesn't return an error, `ctl_ctloutput` calls `sooptcopyout` to copy the data buffer back to user space.

+[necp_ctl_getopt source]: https://opensource.apple.com/source/xnu/xnu-4570.1.46/bsd/net/necp.c.auto.html

 Thus, by specifying an unmapped data address to `getsockopt`, we can cause a heap buffer of a controlled size to be allocated, prevent the contents of that buffer from being initialized, and